MiRASLegacy/unity-circle-prototype/README.md

 # unity-circle-prototype (Unity)
-Trying my best to create simple games with Unity.
-This one is about ball which you need to control and dodge obstacles.

 ## Overview
 Small 2D game prototype developed in Unity to demonstrate core gameplay programming and architecture of the project